-3.3 Program Requirements & Reimbursement Procedures
+3.3 Participant Requirements & Reimbursement Procedures

-With the exception of the Heavy-Duty Scrappage Option, following application approval, each participant will be required to enter into a funding agreement with SACOG and SMAQMD.
+Following application approval, each participant will be required to enter into a funding agreement with the SMAQMD.
 Each participant is required to read and understand the funding agreement.
 If the participant does not fully understand the agreement terms, conditions, and requirements, it is the participant's responsibility to seek guidance from staff or from a contract law attorney.
 Although dealership representatives help provide assistance with the application process, they are not authorized to interpret or provide guidance on the agreement terms, conditions, and requirements to participants.
 All questions and clarifications should be directed to SMAQMD staff for further explanations.

-The following is a brief summary of the program requirements.
+The following is a brief summary of the SECAT requirements.

-3.3.1 Program Requirements
+3.3.1 Grant Agreement Requirements